vre-charite/Documentation/VRE Deployment Guide.md

 For operations logging

 ## Deploy the VRE services with terraform or with manifests
+The VRE services will not function until the previously discussed 3rd party services are running.
+Kong must be running and must be populated with the described routes and services, vault must be populated with the described values, the opsdb must be populated with the described schemas.

+Most of the services rely on the 'common' service to retrieve their environment values from vault.

 The helm charts for the vre services can be installed with terraform.
 The manifests for the services also exist in {vre-service}/kubernetes repos.
 ## Deploying of VRE Projects <br /> &nbsp;
 Deploy Workbench tools (Guacamole, JupyterHub, etc.) using the automation scripts and ansible playbooks from repository VRE-operation.